AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/afnetworking_plugin_integrate.md

     NSMutableArray *array = [NSMutableArray array];

     // Sets the chain ID of the FPA service, such as 123
-    // Sets the origin IP address or domain name
+    // Sets the origin site IP address or domain name
-    // Sets the origin port, such as 80
+    // Sets the origin site port, such as 80
     // Sets whether to allow this acceleration channel to fall back to the local connection when the FPA proxy connection fails
     FpaChainInfo *info = [FpaChainInfo fpaChainInfoWithChainId:201 address:@"<Your domain or IP>" port:30113 enableFallback:YES];
     [array addObject:info];